AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 # Examples with read-only arrays

-Array is the most common data structure when we are working with loops.
-It is then a good example base to exercise with loops, and these examples allow to rapidly show interesting invariant and will allow us to introduce some important ACSL constructs.
+The Array is the most common data structure when we are working with loops.
+It is then a good example base to exercise with loops, and these examples allow to rapidly show interesting invariants and will allow us to introduce some important ACSL constructs.

 We can for example use the search function that allows to find a value inside